Ian Browne (musician)

-Ian Browne (born November 12, 1973) is a Canadian-born musician and composer.
+Ian Browne is a Canadian-born musician and composer.
 He was formerly with psych-blues band No Sinner, and before that notably the drummer of the popular Canadian rock group Matthew Good Band.
-Browne plays drums and performs backup vocals on The Prettys' upcoming second LP "Soirée".
-He also played on No Sinner's debut EP Boo Hoo Hoo, and played drums and produced tracks on their 2016 LP "Old Habits Die Hard".
+Browne plays drums and performs backup vocals on The Prettys' upcoming second LP Soirée.
+He also played on No Sinner's debut EP Boo Hoo Hoo, and played drums and produced tracks on their 2016 LP Old Habits Die Hard.
 He can also be heard on the Matthew Good Band albums Last of the Ghetto Astronauts, Raygun, Underdogs, Lo-Fi B-Sides, Beautiful Midnight, Loser Anthems, Audio of Being, and the greatest hits compilation In a Coma.